harness/developer-hub/docs/continuous-integration/development-guides/ci-dotnet.md

 ---
-sidebar_position: 9
-title: Microsoft Windows application
+title: C# (.NET Core)
-description: Use a CI pipeline to build and test a Microsoft Windows application.
+description: Use a CI pipeline to build and test a C# (.NET Core) application.
-keywords: [Hosted Build, Continuous Integration, Hosted, CI Tutorial]
-slug: /ci-pipelines/build/windows
+sidebar_position: 21
+redirect_from:
+  - /tutorials/ci-pipelines/build/dotnet
 ---

-import CISignupTip from '/tutorials/shared/ci-signup-tip.md';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';